miukyo/deckofdespair/README.md

 - **ShareAlike**: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ## Credits
 Special thanks to [https://crhallberg.com/cah/](https://crhallberg.com/cah/) for providing the card data used in this game.

+This game is inspired by the popular party game [Cards Against Humanity](https://www.cardsagainsthumanity.com).
+All rights to Cards Against Humanity belong to their respective creators.

 ## How to Play
 1. Visit the website: [Deck of Disorder](https://dod.miukyo.my.id/).